Why is piracy rising off Somalia again — and is the Iran war responsible?

 However, the quick succession of tankers seized in recent weeks has further raised concerns.

-United Kingdom Maritime Trade Operations (UKMTO), which provides security information about trade routes to shipping firms, raised the threat levels around the Somalia coast to “substantial” this week and warned vessels to “transit with caution”.
+The United Kingdom Maritime Trade Operations (UKMTO), which provides security information about trade routes to shipping firms, raised the threat levels around the Somalia coast to “substantial” this week and warned vessels to “transit with caution”.

 Here’s what we know about the recent hijackings: